-Swiss finance minister says stricter bank rules needed for trust
+Swiss Finance Minister Says Stricter Bank Rules Needed for Trust

-Swiss Finance Minister Karin Keller-Sutter said efforts to revamp banking regulation are designed to ensure trust in the nation’s financial centre and help it remain a world leader in the aftermath of Credit Suisse’s demise.
+(Bloomberg) — Swiss Finance Minister Karin Keller-Sutter said efforts to revamp banking regulation are designed to ensure trust in the nation’s financial center and help it remain a world leader in the aftermath of Credit Suisse’s demise.

 The Swiss parliament is weeks away from releasing the results of a major inquiry into the near collapse and rescue of Credit Suisse over 18 months ago.
 The report will feed into government-backed reform proposals and will help determine the amount of capital that the country’s largest bank, UBS Group AG, will have to maintain in the coming years.